Green Solvents for Organic Photovoltaics

 The organic semiconductors themselves can also be altered to improve solubility, for example by adding solubilising substituents, such as alkyl chains.
 Where components already contain solubilising chains, these can be altered by adding new functional groups (such as tertiary amino groups), or appending new chains to replace the current ones (such as ethylene oxide chains).
 Any alterations of molecules should be done carefully to maintain current favourable morphology and performance.
 For example, solubility could be improved by addition of ionic groups such as ammonium, but this has been shown to result in charge traps and charge carrier quenching - hence reducing performance.1

 Screening potential solvents can be done beyond simple trial and error, and a key technique used for this are Hansen solubility parameters.
-Solubility parameters were initially introduced by J. H. Hildebrand in 1936,9 and the Hildebrand solubility parameter was later separated into three separate parameters by Hansen in 1967.10 Here, solvents and solutes are described in terms of dispersive interactions, δD, permanent dipole interactions, δP and hydrogen bonding, δH.11 A variety of halogenated solvents and non-halogenated alternatives can be seen in terms of Hansen solubility parameters (HSPs) in Fig.4.11
+Solubility parameters were initially introduced by J. H. Hildebrand in 1936,9 and the Hildebrand solubility parameter was later separated into three separate parameters by Hansen in 1967.10 Here, solvents and solutes are described in terms of dispersive interactions, δD, permanent dipole interactions, δP and hydrogen bonding, δH.11 A variety of halogenated solvents and non-halogenated alternatives can be seen in terms of Hansen solubility parameters (HSPs) in the figure below.11

 In order to determine the solubility of a material in a range of solvents, it is tested experimentally in order to approximate the HSPs and a ‘solubility volume’.
 This is a sphere, the centre being the solute HSPs and the radius a parameter ‘RO’.
 All solvents inside the sphere dissolve the solvent, and all outside do not.
-An example of this approach can be seen in Fig. 5, using HSPs and an RO for P3HT derived from literature.11 The appeal of HSPs is that a number of known solvents can be tested to establish the solute parameters.
+An example of this approach can be seen in the figure below, using HSPs and an RO for P3HT derived from literature.11 The appeal of HSPs is that a number of known solvents can be tested to establish the solute parameters.
 From this, other potential solvents, solvent additives and solvent mixtures can be identified just from their HSPs, which are readily available in literature.

 This approach has been used with success in research.12 For example, there has been work identifying a carbon disulphide/acetone mix as an appropriate alternative to chlorobenzene (based on similar HSP values), where the eventual efficiencies achieved exceeded those of the traditional halogenated solvent.13